camunda/camunda-docs/docs/product-manuals/clients/java-client-examples/index.md

 sidebar_label: "Overview"
 ---

+Let's analyse a few examples utilizing Java to deploy a process, open a job worker, handle variables, and request cluster topology.

 These examples are accessible in the [Zeebe GitHub repository](https://github.com/camunda-cloud/zeebe/) on the [develop branch](https://github.com/camunda-cloud/zeebe/tree/develop/samples).

 Instructions to access code locally: